oddbird/oddleventy/content/blog/2023/when-to-choose-a-native-mobile-app.md

 *Don't choose a native mobile app when the people you want to reach will look for your content with a search engine.*

-Unlike for responsive web apps, search engines don't index native mobile apps.
+Unlike responsive web apps, search engines don't index native mobile apps.
 If your research indicates that people frequently use search engines to search for the type of content you offer, an RWA may be a better choice.
 Alternatively, you could build a marketing website for search engines to find, which simply